DeMoorJasper/Maltrail/advanced_docs.md

 This is only set in case this packet is a `udp` packet.
 It contains a tuple with the udp header data.

 `(src_port, dst_port)`

+## config

+`config` is an object that contains all the configurations of the user, taking in the `maltrail.conf` file as well as cli flags.

+## trails

+`trails` is the list of trails maltrail contains, you can add trails by adding files to the trails folder, this can be either static or dynamic (a script).

 ## Event